Tue. 09.07.19 / 7 pm Representing the Ephemeral

 wen yau on performance, protest, and memory

 How do we understand performance art through secondary documentation?
 What are the limits of the archive in communicating the power of protest or an act of resistance expressed through art?
 Hong Kong based artist and researcher wen yau presents a performance-lecture exploring the challenges of representing performative action in an archival setting.
-Looking to the transmission of knowledge and culture through the performing body, articulated as The Repertoire by scholar Diana Taylor, wen yau draws on her own experience at the intersection of arts and activism during and following the 2014 Occupy Central protests also known as the Umbrella Movement. wen yau's auto-ethnographic research into ongoing political and cultural struggles in Hong Kong questions how we remember/re-enact gestures of solidarity from past and present generations of artists and dissidents. grunt is excited to share wen yau’s first-hand experience with the massive anti-extradition law demonstrations that have swept Hong Kong in recent weeks.
+Looking to the transmission of knowledge and culture through the performing body, articulated as The Repertoire by scholar Diana Taylor, wen yau draws on her own experience at the intersection of arts and activism during and following the 2014 Occupy Central protests also known as the Umbrella Movement. wen yau's auto-ethnographic research into ongoing political and cultural struggles in Hong Kong questions how we remember/re-enact gestures of solidarity from past and present generations of artists and dissidents. grunt is excited to share wen yau’s first-hand experience with the massive anti-extradition law demonstrations that have swept Hong Kong this year.

 116-350 E. 2nd Ave

 As a cross-media artist, researcher, curator and writer, wen yau has focused on performance/live art and social practices in the last few years.
 Her works often grapples with cultural difference and intimacy in public space and have been presented internationally.
 She worked as a Researcher at Asia Art Archive (2005-2012).
 She obtained a PhD at the Academy of Visual Arts, Hong Kong Baptist University, with her thesis titled "Performing Identities: Performative Practices in post-Handover Hong Kong Art and Activism".
 In 2015-2016, she served as a Fulbright Visiting Scholar at the Performance Studies Department at the Northwestern University, USA.
 She also contributes frequently to various periodicals in Hong Kong and Asia.